-Many parents have come to love play kitchens.
+Many parents have come to love pretend kitchens.
 These playsets come in a wide variety of sizes, materials, design and functions.
 They offer huge benefits to growing kids of all ages.

 Play kitchens are useful to engage a child positively.
 Especially during those times you have important things to get done at home either as a working or a full-time parent.

-This post covers extensively everything you need to know about children’s kitchens set before making a buying decision.
-But first, let’s take a look at the best play kitchens in 2019.
+This post covers extensively everything you need to know about children’s cooking sets before making a buying decision.
+But first, let’s take a look at the best kitchen play sets in 2019.
 Use the content marker below to jump to any section of particular interest.

 1. KidKraft Uptown Espresso Kitchen